 By MICK ROBERTS ©

-IT’S fair to say that the Chinese are not the first immigrants to colonial Australia who spring to mind when telling the stories of pubs.
+IT’S fair to say that the Chinese are not the first settlers who spring to mind when telling the story of Colonial pubs in Australia.

 Although the Irish and English dominated as Colonial publicans, there were others from far away lands who donned the innkeeper’s apron.

 The entrepreneurial Chinese have a reputation when it comes to business, and knew where best to make money.
-While most Chinese settlers came to Australia in search of their fortune on the goldfields, some cleverly noticed there were other means of making their money.
+While most Chinese settlers came to Australia in search of their fortune on the goldfields, some cleverly noticed there were other means of making their money – behind the bar.

-The Chinese, though, had one hurdle to get over before they were to pull beers from behind the bar.
-They could not own property or be granted a publican’s license unless they were British subjects.
+The Chinese, though, had one hurdle to get over before they were to become publicans.
+They could not own property or be granted a publicans’ licenses unless they were British subjects.

-To get around this, the early settlers from China sometimes married British subjects – either for love or a means to gain citizenship.
-As a result, ‘Chinese hotels’ began springing up around Australia, many in the goldfields catering for their countrymen, and others in the larger cities and towns.
+To get around this, the early Chinese settlers sometimes married British subjects – either for love or a means to gain citizenship.
+As a result, ‘Chinese hotels’ began springing up around Australia, many in the goldfields, catering for their countrymen, and others in the larger cities and towns.

 The first Australian Chinese publican was a bloke by the name of Mak Sai Ying.
 He was also known by the more Anglo-friendly name of John Shying.